Q: What role will the GBCLA play in contesting questionable development around our lakes?

 communicated before a development is approved.

-Q: Does the “government’ have access to the individual Shoreline Survey that that I have just received on my shoreline property?
+Q: Does the “government’ have access to the individual Shoreline Survey that I have just received on my shoreline property?

 A: No!
 The intent of the shoreline survey is to engage you in helping to protect the lakes.
 The survey